abiodunjames/beginners-guide-to-golang/_docs/2. Go Basics/array-slice-and-map.md

 category: Array, Slice & Map
 order: 4
 ---
-Array is a range of a particular type of data, a data structure used to store data of a particular type like integers, strings etc. Array is very popular in all programming languages.
+Array is a range of a particular type of data.
+It's a data structure used to store data of a particular type like integers, strings etc. Array is very popular in most programming languages.

-Array can be defined in go as:
+Array can be defined as:
 ```
 var variableName [size] dataType